econoalchemist/UpstreamData-Startup/README.md

 Let's break down what we see in this picture and why:
 * [Nema 6-20 Outlets](https://www.mcmaster.com/7120K88/), rated for 250 volts, 20 amps, commonly available Nema specification for power cables.
 * [HOM Style 20A 240V Circuit Breaker](https://www.mcmaster.com/69225K4-69225K75/), for Square D brand panels.
-If you have a Siemans brand panel, you want the [QP style breaker](https://www.mcmaster.com/5259T5-5259T52/).
-Or if you have a Cuttler-Hammer brand panel, you want the [CH style breaker](https://www.mcmaster.com/5259T8-5259T82/).
+If you have a Siemens brand panel, you want the [QP style breaker](https://www.mcmaster.com/5259T5-5259T52/).
+Or if you have a Cutler-Hammer brand panel, you want the [CH style breaker](https://www.mcmaster.com/5259T8-5259T82/).
 * [12/2 MC Cable](https://www.mcmaster.com/6730T24-6730T243/), rated for 600 volts, 20 Amps, 12 AWG THHN 90° cable, metal jacket means it can be ran on the exterior of walls and still meets code.
 * [MC Cable Connectors](https://www.mcmaster.com/7969K21/), easily terminate the MC cable to the electrical panel and outlet box 1/2" knockouts.
 * [Outlet Box](https://www.mcmaster.com/71695K21/), robust steel construction, 10x 1/2" knockouts for a variety of configurations.
 * [Wall Plate](https://www.mcmaster.com/8033K81-8033K13/) "unbreakable" Nylon construction, looks clean once installed.

 For a Whatsminer, you only need one outlet.
 But for the Antminer, you need two outlets because it has two power supplies.
 Now don't let this get you all confused, the whole ASIC still only consumes ~14 amps, each power supply is pulling ~7 amps.
-Also, both outets can be installed on the same 20 amp circuit like I have demonstrated here:
+Also, both outlets can be installed on the same 20 amp circuit like I have demonstrated here:

 ![](Assets/electrical2.png)